Overcoming overthinking and analysis paralysis

 We all recognise this indecision, which is why we love the play.
 But the living death that Hamlet achieves by not taking action is worse than the actual death he suffers anyway.
 By overthinking, Hamlet accomplishes nothing and the play becomes a tragedy in the truest sense.

-Better instead to make the clearest sense we can of the situation, find as many options as possible to move forward, choose whichever one inspires us most, and begin, learning and adapting as we go.
+Better, instead, to make the clearest sense we can of the situation, find as many options as possible to move forward, choose the one that inspires us the most, and then begin — learning and adapting as we go.

 Then if events turn out as we expected, we will have started sooner and we will be more likely to achieve the results we want.
-And if events turn out differently from our predictions then at least we have gained clarity on what matters most to us and also gained experience that we can apply to our next attempt to achieve it.
+And if events turn out differently from how we expected then at least we will have gained clarity on what matters most to us and gained experience that we can apply to our next attempt to achieve it.

 As Charlie Chaplin said,